HiQA: A Hierarchical Contextual Augmentation RAG for Multi-Documents QA

 In Table \ref{tab:model_accuracy}, we compare the accuracies of three models, GPT4, Moonshot, and ChatGLM-Pro, across different context lengths.
 This comparison aids in assessing the models' performance variations with token length changes.
+The results show significant differences between various models in the processing of noisy or long context information.